 Once they are a few weeks old, they will need access to the same food that the adults do.
-They will need a high quality hay (though they won’t do more than nibble it for a while).
+You will need to know how to choose quality hay and leave that for them to eat anytime (though they won't do more than nibble it for a while).
 They will also need water, baking soda and minerals.

 So, their food needs are basically the same as when raising any adult goats, just at a much smaller rate and add that milk in.

 If you aren't familiar with goat terminology, a wether is a male goat who is fixed and therefore cannot reproduce.
 Wethers make good pets and can be kept with bucklings or doelings.

 If you are not keeping your boys in tact, they should be banded around 8 - 12 weeks of age.